vinodshelke82/carbonized/README.md

 ### step 2: activate the colour scheme

-To activate the carbonized theme, add `colorscheme carbonized-light` (or `colorscheme carbonized-dark`) to the `vimrc` file.
+To activate the carbonized theme, add one of the following lines to `.vimrc`:
+- `colorscheme carbonized-light`
+- `colorscheme carbonized-dark`

 For Neovim, add `set termguicolors` to enable truecolour support.

-To switch automatically between a 'day theme' and 'night theme', try the [night-and-day](https://github.com/nightsense/night-and-day) plugin.

 ### step 3: configure terminal colours (if using Vim in a terminal)